top of page

 8 July 2020

-In its correspondence, the LAS stated, 'It is not acceptable to delay the ambulances reaching addresses of 999 calls within a restricted area, as any delay could result in death or permanent injury to a patient.
+In its correspondence, the LAS stated, 'It is not acceptable to delay ambulances reaching addresses of 999 calls within a restricted area, as any delay could result in death or permanent injury to a patient.
 HM Coroner has issued prevent future death notices regarding these issues previously, so any scheme must easily allow emergency vehicle access at all times during operation.'

 Read the FOI here